ominorda/juicecourses/docker.md

 ```

 ```
-docker rm db -f // Remove the container even if it is running
+docker rm name_of_container -f // Remove the container even if it is running
 ```

 ```